Rename Endpoint

 REST principle(s) violated

 Abstract API endpoints correspond to resources identified by URIs in RESTful HTTP APIs.
 Their names should convey the meaning and role of the resources.
-For instance, using verbs as relative paths might be considered an antipattern; resources should be named with nouns that can be traced back to domain entities (note that these entities and their resource representations can be represented as Processing Resources and/or data-oriented Information Holder Resources, both in REST and in APIs leveraging other integration styles).
+For instance, using verbs as relative paths might be considered an antipattern; resources should be named with nouns that can be traced back to domain entities (note that these entities and their resource representations can be Processing Resources and/or data-oriented Information Holder Resources both in RESTful HTTP APIs and in APIs leveraging other integration styles and protocols).

 Instructions

-This refactoring is rather straightforward to apply.1 The main task is to find a suited name that balances the desired qualities.
+This refactoring is rather straightforward to apply.1 The main task is to find a suited name that balances the desired qualities and stakeholder concerns:

 1. Discuss alternative new names and decide for one.
 Have this decision reviewed and agreed upon.

-3. For backward compatibility, a redirect can be implemented.
-Either at the protocol level (for instance with an HTTP redirect) or at the code level by keeping the old method and calling the new one from it.
+3. For backward compatibility, consider implementing a redirect, either at the protocol level (for instance with an HTTP redirect [Fielding and Reschke 2014]) or at the code level by keeping the old method and calling the new one from it.
+If the name change is noticeable to API clients, mark the old endpoint name as deprecated in the API Description (for instance, its OpenAPI Specification, OAS) and announce that it will be removed in future versions of the API.
+Plan this cleanup work for later.

 Target Solution Sketch (Evolution Outline)